 - In accordance with UK Health and Safety Legislation employers must keep an active review of risks and create policy to mitigate those risks.

 - Employers must communicate these policies with staff and provide appropriate safety measures and training to safeguard employees.

-The way the above guidelines are implemented is of course open to interpretation, and businesses need to carefully ensure that taking out safety measures does not impact their finances detrimentally, especially as the world economy is already seeing fluctuations as a direct result of COVID.
+The guidelines are open to interpretation, so businesses need to be careful that safety measures do not impact their finances detrimentally, especially as the world economy is already seeing fluctuations as a direct result of COVID.

 What actions are most employers taking?